-If the sun shines let it in.
-Unless you have no other choice do not choose your cellar as an office.
-Plenty of natural light will make you feel good during the day and you will feel at one with the world.
+If the sun shines, let it in.
+Unless you have no other choice, do not choose your cellar as an office.
+Plenty of natural light will make you feel good during the day, and you will feel at one with the world.
 My office for many years was on the top floor of my house, with huge skylight windows.
-This was amazing during spring, autumn and winter.
-But at the peak of summer, it really got hot, but it was worth it for the sunshine…oooh yeah.
+This was amazing during spring, autumn, and winter.
+But at the peak of summer, it really got hot, but it was worth it for the sunshine.
 In summer it was so hot in my office I was forced to present at our all-employee meetings conference calls in my underwear, thank god it was not with video.
-Sorry everyone 🙂
+Sorry, everyone 🙂

 Perhaps I am just fussy, but I literally detest the fluorescent lights installed in most offices, I find them soul-destroying.
 In fact, I cannot stand bright man-made lighting anywhere except for a sports arena.
 Ambient lighting can turn a horrible office into a cozy space of productivity and joy, tune your lights for a great place to work.

-Now here is the thing, the image at the top of this post is alluring.
-A nice woman, sitting on her bed drinking coffee and working on her laptop.
-But the reality is, if you want to be effective and productive you seriously need a proper keyboard and mouse.
-Connect them via Bluetooth and you can hit maximum words per minute and not waste time.
+The reality is if you want to be effective and productive, you seriously need a proper keyboard and mouse.
+Connect them via Bluetooth, and you can hit maximum words per minute and not waste time.

 Now to try and reduce the 2,000 hours per year you spend chained to your desk, you should invest in a wireless headset.
 As a remote worker, all of your conversations mean you are chained to your PC.
 With a wireless headset, you can get up and roam around your house and still have that conversation.
-It is better for your body and I found that when I am walking around and gesticulating when I talk my voice and presence is much more effective.
+It is better for your body, and I found that when I am walking around and gesticulating when I talk, my voice and presence are much more effective.

-Need a coffee during a meeting, just get up, go to the kitchen, put yourself on mute and make the coffee.
-Super productivity people…
+Need a coffee during a meeting, just get up, go to the kitchen, put yourself on mute, and make the coffee.

 This is actually how I do it most of the time unless it is a long meeting where I know I need to walk around the house, then I use the headset.